Mebygda

-Mebygda or Sørli is a village in Lierne municipality in Trøndelag county, Norway.
+Mebygda is a village in Lierne Municipality in Trøndelag county, Norway.
 The village is located on the southeast shore of the lake Lenglingen.
 It is located only 15 km west of the border with Sweden and about 30 km southeast of the municipal centre of Sandvika.
-The village was the administrative centre of the old municipality of Sørli from 1915 until its dissolution in 1964.
-The Sørli Church is located in Mebygda.
+The village was the administrative centre of the old Sørli Municipality which existed from 1915 until its dissolution in 1964.
+And is currently the inofficial centre of Lierne's southern district, ecompassing the local kindergarten, school (1st to 10th grade), grocery store and post office.
+Mebygda lies 5 km east of the village Devika, where the Sørli church is located.